openeggbert/mind-net/README.md

     expires_at DATETIME NOT NULL,
     FOREIGN KEY (user_id) REFERENCES user(id) ON DELETE CASCADE
   ```

+### Extending
+- [ ] IMPROVEMENT QueryParam - add filter(complex json filtering) and query (like '%_%')
+- [ ] TASK Duplication in read_model and list_models - Both functions have nearly identical logic for reading data — consider refactoring into a shared utility.
+- [ ] Improve documentation
+- [ ] IMPROVEMENT Add logging to files
+- [ ] FEATURE Support for export to static HTML files
+- [ ] FEATURE Create OpenAPI specification for the REST API
+- [ ] IMPROVEMENT Paging - add First and Last buttons
+- [ ] ModelDefinition - add title_column
+- [ ] bool custom_action.expand
+- [ ] new entity File
+- [ ] Frontend : sort and order is missing
 - [ ] Tree view: via vis.js, clicking on node opens the node in a new tab

 ### Experimental